 Talking of Gary Lineker (see the nice link to No.5 there?), did you know that Walkers’ Crisps has been frying potatoes in Leicester for 71 years and now runs the largest crisp factory in the world.
 If you head out to Walkers in the Leicester district of Beaumont Leys you can smell the factory before you see it.

-The factory produces seven million packs of crisps a day.
+The factory produces 11 million packs of crisps a day.
 That’s right.
 A day.
-And it scrubs, washes and slices 40 tonnes of potatoes every hour.
+And it scrubs, washes and slices more than 40 tonnes of potatoes every hour.
 It’s a staggering operation.
 The company started in 1948 when Leicester butcher Henry Walker – former producer of pork pies and sausages on Cheapside – felt the pinch with post-war rationing and had to diversify.
 The story goes that he originally thought of making ice-cream but he didn’t have enough room in his fridges.
 Am I the only one now thinking of cheese and onion flavour Mr Whippy?

 7. We have the largest Diwali celebrations outside of India